 Is it possible to visit the Blue Lagoon if I only have a short layover in Reykjavik?

 Well, that depends on how short your layover is, but the answer is—probably!
 It takes about twenty minutes each way to drive to and from the lagoon, and you’ll want to factor in time for getting through immigration, finding your ride, and then getting back through security so that you can get on your connecting flight.
 That said, the lagoon really does their best to make things easy for you, even offering a luggage storage service in their Service Center so that you can ditch your bags while you soak your travel stress away.
-If you’re flying Icelandair, they make it even easier for you by arranging all the details!
+You can consider booking some transportation options like this from Keflavík International Airport or this from Reykjavik.

 Although the healing powers of the mineral-rich Blue Lagoon are still somewhat up for debate, there’s no denying that a soak in some warm waters can be just what the soul needs, especially after a hectic bit of travel.
 So go ahead and treat yourself—you deserve it.
 And hey, if you come home with pictures that astound your friends and have them planning their trip as well—clearly the day wasn’t just about pampering yourself, right?